Sai-Madhur-CH/gin-api/README.md

 Concepts Used :

-JWT-Token Auth
+JWT-Token Auth,
-PGX for postgresql db connection
+PGX for postgresql db connection,
-Bycrypt for hashing the password
+Bycrypt for hashing the password.